 Third Degree: tear extends to the anal sphincter but the rectal mucosa is intact

 Fourth Degree: anal canal is opened and tear may spread to the rectum

 In the 1970's, almost all vaginal births were accompanied by episiotomy without any research showing better outcomes; the research simply showed a lesser likelihood of tearing if an episiotomy was cut (let's think about that - if the area has already been cut, common sense would tell us that aside from the extreme of a third or fourth degree tear, the area is unable to tear because it has already been separated).
-It was standard to cut an episiotomy on first time moms and then on women whom had previous episiotomies, which adds up to about 100% of women.
+It was standard to cut an episiotomy on first time parents and then on those whom had previous episiotomies, which adds up to about 100% of birthing people.

 The most accurate current episiotomy rates we have come from the UK, a country whose reporting standards are far more accurate and consistent from region to region than those of the U.S. According to the Royal College of Obstetricians and Gynaecologists (RCOG) guideline from 2007, rates vary greatly from country to country; episiotomy rates are 8% in Holland, 14% in the UK, 50% in the U.S., and 99% in Eastern Europe (Tidy).
 Rates also vary greatly from midwives to obstetricians, with 3.6% of midwives compared to 25% of obstetricians cutting episiotomies in the U.S. (American College of Nurse-Midwives).

 Now that we know some of the basics, let's get to the meat of it.
 What are some proven ways to lessen the chances of perineal trauma?